Eliana Stábile

-Eliana Noemí Stábile (born 26 November 1993) is an Argentine professional footballer who plays as a left-back for Brazilian Série A1 club Santos FC and the Argentina women's national team.
+Eliana Noemí Stábile (born 26 November 1993) is an Argentine professional footballer who plays as a left-back for Boca Juniors and the Argentina women's national team.
 She is not related to Argentinian football legend Guillermo Stábile.

 Club career

 Born in Buenos Aires, Stábile played for River Plate and Boca Juniors in her home country before moving to Colombian side Atlético Huila for the 2018 Copa Libertadores Femenina.
 Ahead of the 2019 season, she returned to Boca.

 On 4 February 2022, Stábile joined Brazilian side Santos.
+On 21 July 2023, she and her compatriot Adriana Sachs were released by the club.
+On 12 August 2023, Boca announced the return of Stábile.

 International career

 Stábile represented Argentina at the 2018 Copa América Femenina and helped the team to qualify for the 2019 FIFA Women's World Cup by scoring two goals against Panama during the CONCACAF–CONMEBOL play-off.